fversnel/fversnel.github.io/_posts/2016-04-07-what-is-wrong-with-unity-part1.markdown

 ~~~

 The function now simply returns a C# [nullable](https://msdn.microsoft.com/en-us/library/b3h38hb0%28v=vs.90%29.aspx) type `HitInfo?`.
-The function returns `null` if nothing was hit and returns the `HitInfo` if something was hit.
+It returns `null` if nothing was hit and returns the `HitInfo` if something was hit.

 # Removing hidden state